bchugg/stat-map/Orlicz norm.md

 $$\norm{X}_\psi := \inf \{u>0 \;|\; \E \psi\left(\frac{|X|}{u}\right)\leq 1\}.$$
 The $\psi$-Orlicz norm is a norm on the space of those random variables $X$ such that $\norm{X}_\psi$ is finite.
 Such a space is called an Orlicz space.
 It is a linear space.

+Note that the Orlicz norm is a functional of the distribution, not a function of the random variable itself.

 ## Relationship to $L^p$ spaces

 Orlicz norms/spaces generalize [[Lp norm|Lp norms and spaces]].
 This can be seen by taking $\psi(a) = a^p$ in which case